Equipment Dealer Service Department Reduces Mechanic's Truck Engine Hours, Idle Time & Fuel Use | MillerWelds

 calculator-results.jpg

 Field service technicians are trained from Day 1 to leave their truck's engine running in order to power the PTO, thereby powering all hydraulic and pneumatic tools needed in field repair.
 This adds more engine hours and wear to a truck's drive train than is necessary.
-A new, truck-integrated power source—EnPak® Mechanic Series designed and manufactured by Miller Electric Mfg.
-Co.—has proven to reduce engine hours, idle times and fuel use, and figures to substantially extend the life of a mechanic's truck at Brandeis.
+A new, truck-integrated power source — the EnPak® all-in-one power system — has proven to reduce engine hours, idle times and fuel use, and figures to substantially extend the life of a mechanic's truck at Brandeis.

 Brandeis Machinery and Supply, a construction/mining equipment dealer based in Kentucky and Indiana, recently analyzed 170,000 work orders spanning over 10 years in order to better understand how field service technicians used their trucks.
 In addition to equipment use and field practices, Brandeis began to examine idle times and the resulting effects on engine wear and fuel use.